NatLabRockies/batmods-lite/docs/_source/api/bmlite/P2D/solutions/_cv_solution/index.rst

       through-current in each control volume, and the Li-ion and solid-phase lithium conservation.

-      You can see which checks failed using the ``plotflag``.
+      If the verificaion returns ``False``, you can see which checks failed using ``plotflag``.
 Any subplots shaded grey failed their test.
+      Failures generally suggest that the solver's relative and/or absolute tolerance should be adjusted, and/or that the discretization should be modified to adjust the mesh.
 Note that the third row of the figure shows conservation of charge in each control volume in each domain.
       This row is not included in the checks and will never shade grey, but is useful in debugging.
-Notably, high divergence terms generally suggest that the solver's relative and/or absolute tolerance should be adjusted.

       :param plotflag: A flag to see plots showing the verification calculations.
 The default is ``False``.
       :type plotflag: bool, optional
-      :param rtol: The relative tolerance for array comparisons.
+      :param rtol: Relative tolerance for comparisons.
 The default is 5e-3.
       :type rtol: float, optional
-      :param atol: The relative tolerance for array comparisons.
+      :param atol: Absolute tolerance for comparisons.
 The default is 1e-3.
       :type atol: float, optional

       :returns: **checks** (*bool*) -- ``True`` is all checks are satisfied, ``False`` otherwise.